syu-kylin/enhanced-Pan-Tompkin/README.md

 # Enhanced Pan-Tompkins Algorithm

-This repository is part of the [HIE grading with HRV signals](https://github.com/syu-kylin/HRVConformer) project and provides an **enhanced version of the Pan-Tompkins algorithm**.
+This repository is part of the [HIE classification with HRV signals](https://github.com/syu-kylin/HRVConformer) project and provides an **enhanced version of the Pan-Tompkins algorithm**.
 The enhanced algorithm improves HRV signal extraction from ECG signals, ensuring higher quality and availability, even in noisy and artifact-prone conditions.
 More details can be seen in our paper: [paper]().

 ```bibtex
 @article{your_paper_reference,